International Business Management BSc (Hons) – 2023 entry

 Why choose this course

-Our BSc International Business Management course offers a large choice of elective modules and gives you the opportunity to explore our globalised economy and how organisations of all sizes start, run and thrive in international markets.
+Our BSc (Hons) International Business Management course offers a large choice of elective modules.
+This allows you to explore our globalised economy and how organisations of all sizes start, run and thrive in international markets.

-As a student of Surrey Business School, you will also get hands-on experience with real businesses and gain entrepreneurial and life skills that will allow you to accelerate your innovative thinking into practice, opening up a wide range of career opportunities.
+As a Surrey Business School student, you’ll also get hands-on experience with real businesses.
+The entrepreneurial and life skills you’ll gain will enable you to accelerate your innovative thinking into practice, opening up a wide range of career opportunities.

 What you will study

-You will study organisations, their management and the global environment in which they operate, giving you a comprehensive business management education with an international perspective, ideal if you have a global outlook and international aspirations.
+We will provide you with a comprehensive business management education with an international perspective – ideal if you have international aspirations.

-As well as professional management practice – from accounting and economics to marketing, operations and organisational behaviour – you will be brought face-to-face with the challenges of managing people, finances, operations and customers.
+As well as professional management practice, you’ll be brought face-to-face with the challenges of managing people, finances, operations and customers.